 Raspberry leaf tea is a great option for PM because it is full of calcium and can help regulate hormones in your body.
 It’s great for both the physical and mental effects of PMS.
 Chamomile is also a good option because it can relax the muscles that cause menstrual cramps.
 Dandelion tea may also be beneficial for relieving bloating and water retention.

-- Traditional Medicinal Organic Healthy Cycle is a great option that blends raspberry tea with a hint of citrus and mint.
+- Traditional Medicinals Organic Healthy Cycle is a great option that blends raspberry tea with a hint of citrus and mint.
 You can get it here on Amazon.
 I have also used this to help jumpstart my period naturally if your cycle is taking longer than it should normally.
 This won’t stop pregnancy, just help your period come if you are not pregnant.

 - Yogi Woman’s Raspberry Leaf also supports the female system with organic raspberry leaf.
 Learn more and order it on Amazon so you’re ready for next month.
 I recommend starting this before the day of your period for the best results.